kingcoconut/Notes/README.md

 3. The questions are specifically related to the corresponding note.
 This allows for quizzing functionality when reviewing the notes.

+---
+## Installation (Linux CLI only)

+Installation of notes.rb make use of bundler and install the following gems (The "yaml" gem is natively install with ruby):

+* "colorize"
+* "tty-prompt"
+* "tty-table"
+* "tty-font"

+For installation, input the following command into the

+---
 ## Intended Use
 notes.rb is designed to not required the use of paper, therefore not requiring pages to be drawn up before hand, saving time and space.
 It is primarily